n6ai/minze/docs/guide/advanced/style-guide.md

 ## Property and Method Naming

 - Attributes defined in the `attrs` property or the `observedAttributes` getter should always be named in `dash-case`.
-- All other properties and Methods should be named in `camelCase`.
+- All other properties and methods should be named in `camelCase`.

 ```js
 // ✖ Bad